fawnium/autolang/README.md

 - The student returns to class, more confident that they understand automata and ready to learn more!

 ### Tactile Intuition
 'Tactile intuition' is quite a nebulous term, but is intended to capture the idea that users can 'see the concepts working' themselves, as opposed to simply reading them in a textbook or hearing them in a lecture, and getting the *sense* of understanding without the practical experience of doing exercises, which may reveal that *sense* to actually be false.
 Of course the textbooks and lectures are essential and are the most important aspect of learning automata theory.
-Understanding the formal proofs, doing pen-and-paper exercises, and generally using one's mind to think through automata behaviour, can never be substituded for naively entering commands in a Python terminal and trying to reverse-engineer the code's behaviour.
+Understanding the formal proofs, doing pen-and-paper exercises, and generally using one's mind to think through automata behaviour, can never be substituted for naively entering commands in a Python terminal and trying to reverse-engineer the code's behaviour.
 Instead, 'tactile intuition' should be interpreted as a way to *supplement* the pen-and-paper work and approach the theory from a different angle.
 Some students may find that this hands-on approach causes concepts to 'click' with them more easily, whereas others may be more comfortable simply writing proofs and doing exercises with no additional material.
 In either case we believe that having more tools available will always be beneficial, provided they are used correctly by a motivated student, and are used to enhance theoretical understanding and not to take shortcuts which inhibit real learning.

 Tactile intuition firstly covers the idea of *interactability*, which is always present when coding because users must write the function/API calls themselves.
 Having to manually create automata, including every specific detail of a transition function and other syntax, may make the student feel there is more 'intention' to their learning, and force them to carefully consider the precise components of the theory, rather than convincing themselves that they understand the general idea without catching the inner nuances.